Salesforce vs Pipedrive for Sales Teams 2026: A No-BS Comparison

 - AppExchange — Marketplace with 3,000+ apps and integrations

-- Reports & Dashboards — Some of the most powerful reporting in the CRM space
+- Reports & Dashboards — Some of the most solid reporting available in the CRM space

 - Territory Management — Critical for larger sales orgs